YJJfish/C-Compiler/README.md

     struct {int x, y;} p = {1, 2};				//Illegal
     ```

+    If you want to initialize variables of complex types like arrays, please use loop statements.

 7. In our language, expressions are a special type of statements.
 Not all statements have return values, but expressions must have return values (including `void` value).

     Variable declarations, function declarations are statements, but not expressions.
 This means they do not have return values, and should not exist in places where expressions are expected.